SFU-CMPT-201/lecture-notes/08-synchronization.md

     * Philosophers sit at a round table.
     * Philosophers alternate between eating and thinking.
     * In between any two philosophers sitting next to each other, there is a fork.
-    * To eat, a philosopher needs two forks (at her left and right).
+    * To eat, a philosopher needs two forks (at their left and right).
 To think, no forks are needed.
     * This means that each fork is shared by two philosophers sitting next to each other.
 * We can model this problem as a synchronization problem.
     * Each thread is a philosopher.